-We request that mobiles belonging to visitors are either switched off and/or stored securely on entering the setting.
+We request that mobiles belonging to visitors are either switched off and/or stored securely in the staff room on entering the setting.

-It is the responsibility of the EYFS lead to:
+It is the responsibility of the EYFS lead (Mrs Michelle Robinson) to:

-- Obtain parents' and carers' consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Ensure the setting's designated camera is only used in the setting. - Ensure that children are appropriately dressed, and do not use the child's name with an image on a photograph - Ensure that all images are stored securely and password protected - Ensure where professional photographers are used they follow our Child Protection processes and a member of staff is with them at all times - Ensure 'acceptable use' rules regarding the use of cameras by children are embedded in practice
+- Obtain parents' and carers' consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Ensure the setting's designated camera is only used in the setting. - Ensure that children are appropriately dressed, and the child's name is not used with an image or a photograph - Ensure that all images are stored securely and password protected - Ensure that where professional photographers are used they follow our Safeguarding and Child Protection processes and a member of staff accompanies them at all times - Ensure 'acceptable use' rules regarding the use of cameras by children are embedded in practice

-All visitors must be under the supervision of a member of staff at all times
+All visitors must be under the supervision of a member of staff at all times and an appropriate risk assessment indicating this and who is responsible for the visitor.